philipturner/metal-benchmarks/README.md

 - 2 cycles: FFMA16, F/ICMPSEL16

 Integer and complex pipelines:
-- Only one sub-pipeline simultaneously utilized.
+- Only one pipeline simultaneously utilized.
+SIN_PT_1 and SIN_PT_2 are always accessed simultaneously, like one unified pipeline staggered temporally.
+A fraction of the RECIP pipeline can run concurrently with EXP2 (around -1.28 cycles), LOG2 (-0.34 cycles), or RSQRT (-3.14 cycles).
 - 4 cycles: CONVERT(F->I), CONVERT(I->F), RINT
 - 4 cycles: LSHIFT32, BITEXTRACT32, BITREV32, POPCOUNT32
 - 4 cycles: IMUL32, 32x32=32 chunks of IMUL64
 - 8 cycles: IMUL(32x32=64), 32x32=64 chunk of IMUL64

-Transcendental math pipelines:
-- All can be accessed simultaneously (???).
 - 4 cycles: EXP2, LOG2
 - 6 cycles: RECIP
 - 8 cycles: RSQRT
-- 10 cycles: SIN_PT_1
+- ~10-15 cycles: SIN_PT_1
-- 10 cycles: SIN_PT_2
+- ~10-15 cycles: SIN_PT_2
-- TODO: Can multiple math operations happen simultaneously?
-Can EXP2 happen simultaneously to integer multiply?

 ---

 This model is somewhat oversimplified.
 Many pipelines share the same circuitry, such as the FFMA16 and FMUL32 pipelines.
+Also, the numbers for SIN_PT_1 and SIN_PT_2 are not ranges of "variable latency cycles".
+They're the upper and lower estimate of an unchanging latency.
+Possible flaws in the measurement technique make this uncertain.

 Although floating-point operations have 3 cycles latency, you can imagine them as a single pipeline with 1 cycle latency.
 The following formulae help: